 1 mile=1.609344 km1 \text{ mile} = 1.609344 \text{ km}

-If you only need a quick estimate, you can use 1.61.6 instead.
-That shortcut is useful for mental math, but it is not exact.
+If you only need a quick estimate, use 1.61.6 instead.
+That shortcut is fine for mental math, but it is not exact.

 • 11 mile =1.609344= 1.609344 km